 - "Re-use" sites (for RHNA) from the City's current Housing Element and allow "by right" development for projects that include at least 20 percent affordable units.
 Densities would allow at least 30 dwelling units per acre (du/ac) on these sites, and the maximum potential density may increase beyond 30 du/ac as part of additional site refinement. - Increase the permitted densities for sites within the El Camino Real/Downtown Specific Plan area to allow at least 30 du/ac at the base level density and potential increases to the maximum bonus level density.
 The intent is to remove the existing residential cap of 680 units to allow for greater development potential in the Specific Plan area.
-These actions would require amendments to the Specific Plan and modifications to the Specific Plan development standards. - Modify the affordable housing overlay (AHO; Menlo Park Municipal Code Chapter 16.98) to allow up to 100 du/ac for 100 percent affordable housing developments (meaning 100 percent of units would be available to low and very low-income residents) and potential increase in densities for mixed-income developments where the percentage of affordable housing exceeds the City's Below Market Rate requirement. - Modifications to the retail/commercial zoning districts to allow for residential uses and other potential development standards to encourage the production of mixed-use developments (C-2, C-2-A, C-2-B, C-2-S, C-4, P districts). - Remove the 10,000 square-foot minimum lot size requirement for R-3 zoned properties located around downtown, which would allow all sites a density of up to 30 du/ac.
+These actions would require amendments to the Specific Plan and modifications to the Specific Plan development standards. - Modify the affordable housing overlay (AHO; Menlo Park Municipal Code Chapter 16.98) to allow up to 100 du/ac for 100 percent affordable housing developments (meaning 100 percent of units would be available to low and very low-income residents) and potential increase in densities for mixed-income developments where the percentage of affordable housing exceeds the City's Below Market Rate requirement. - Modify certain retail/commercial zoning districts to allow for residential uses and other potential development standards to encourage the production of mixed-use developments (C-1, C-1-A, C-1-C, C-2, C-2-A, C-2-B, C-2-S, C-4, and P zoning districts). - Remove the 10,000 square-foot minimum lot size requirement for R-3 zoned properties located around downtown, which would allow all sites a density of up to 30 du/ac.

-Sites and densities may be refined by the City Council based on additional public input and analysis and, in combination with the actions described above, would result in a theoretical capacity for housing production greater than the 4,000 housing units to be studied in the EIR.
+Associated zoning modifications to achieve the increased densities (such as floor area ratio, height, and/or others) may be refined based on additional public input and analysis and, in combination with the actions described above, would result in a theoretical capacity for housing production greater than the 4,000 housing units to be studied in the EIR.
 However, 4,000 housing units represents a conservatively large "umbrella" of study for the purposes of environmental review and exceeds the amount of residential development anticipated over the eight-year planning period from 2023 through 2031.
 The EIR would also include an update of the cumulative growth projection included in the City's 2016 General Plan EIR for the year 2040.